hylian-modding/Crowd-ControlMM/README.md

 is simple enough to modify the package-dry.json in the root directory, and the package.json in your source/Plugin directory.

+Final Note: In your newly generated plugin, you will have 1 error immediately that needs fixed.
+In the src/plugin/src/main.ts file @inject_core will error because your core name will DEFINITELY not match an actual game core.
+You need to investigate the API cores to determine the name of the game core interface to fill in to properly access the games core and begin your plugin.

 ## Updating ModLoader64
 Should you need to update ModLoader64 all you need to do is run Scripts/OS/update_modloader64.